dujanhung/evtsbx-api-doc/lua/MultiBlock/Edit.md

 >if `modUuid` is provided, `blockType` should match with listed MOD blocks . otherwise, that mandatory would do nothing.

 >[!IMPORTANT]
->if `modUuid` is ommited, and `blockType` match with listed MOD blocks, the block's appearance would have "MOD MISSING" text, and show an empty button when player look at it.
+>if `modUuid` is ommited, and `blockType` match with listed MOD blocks, the block's appearance would have "MOD MISSING" text, and show a blank button when player look at it.